-The Promodo marketing team in Ukraine conducted research on how Ukrainian business used digital marketing in 2016.
+The Promodo marketing team in Ukraine conducted research on how Ukrainian businesses used digital marketing in 2016.
 Our team received feedback from 215 companies representing retail (20% of respondents), IT/telecommunications (15%), advertising (9%), services (8%), education (7%), HoReCa (5%), and other.
-The questionnaire was filled in by marketers (34%), business owners (32%), top managers (22%), and other experts.
+The questionnaire was filled in by marketers (34%), business owners (32%), top level managers (22%), and other experts.

 Digital Marketing Instruments

 The most popular marketing activities performed by the companies included:

 • Maintaining a page on social networks (89% of the respondents mentioned this);